Welcome. Please note: The content of this blog does not necessarily represent the views of any organisations to which I belong.

 I’m lucky in that I can use greywater (from Jeremy’s bath) some nights of the week.
 I was wondering how my back lawn was going to survive over the long weekend, though thankfully it rained on Thursday morning.

-4 Responses to “Level 2 water restrictions”
+4 replies on “Level 2 water restrictions”

 I recycle my shower water - take a laundry tub in.
 Requires a few extra minutes (particularly in the morning) but it makes so much sense.
 My grotty water doesn’t seem to bother the garden at all.
 I hope most people fell compelled to do this, a typical household can re-use 50 litres minimum of grey water a week.